hybridious/social_scrapers/README.md

-# social_scrapers
+# Social Scrapers
-python scrapers for social media using selenium browser module
+Python scrapers for social sites using selenium browser module
 includes ability to scrape from:
 Discord
 Facebook